OpenNews/srccon/great_session.md

 ---
 layout: 2015_layout
 title: How to Pitch (and Run) a Great SRCCON Session
 subtitle: Our peer-led sessions combine skillsharing, discussion, and collaboration.
-Proposals are open through April 20!
 section: sessions great_session
 sub-section: interior
 background: stickerdots